adrianhopebailie/web-monetization/explainer.md

 ## Concepts

-Web Monetization depends on two important technologies/concepts that enable open and interoperable payments between providers and websites for very small amounts.
+Web Monetization depends on two critical technologies/concepts that enable open and interoperable payments between providers and websites for very small amounts.

 ### Interledger